MiguelSavignano/node-credentials/README.md

 ### Edit credentials

-For chage your credentials.json.enc you can decrypt and encrypt using the cli
+For chage your credentials.json.enc you can decrypt and encrypt using the CLI

 - Decrypt

 ```
-npx node-secrets edit
+npx node-credentials edit
 ```

 - Encrypt

 ```
-npx node-secrets encrypt
+npx node-credentials encrypt
 ```